|UNIVERSITY OF NEBRASKA MEDICAL CENTER

 |Medication Math Competency Requirements Procedure||Subsection: 5.2.2|

 |Section 5.0 - Student Policies||Originating Dates: August 2004|

 |Responsible Reviewing Agency:

 Undergraduate Curriculum Committee

 General Faculty Organization

 - Math competency exams will be administered at each level of the curriculum.
 Testing these competencies is the responsibility of the Patient Centered Care Clinical (PCCC) courses I, II, III and IV.
 Faculty will provide students with practice exams prior to taking the first competency math test.

 - Competency content includes all items to be tested via the medication math competency.
-Content to be taught can be assessed via quizzes or unit exams during the semester.
+Content will be assessed via quizzes or unit exams during the semester.